trinodb/trino.io/development/roles.md

 ## Maintainer

-In Presto, maintainer is an active job.
-A maintainer is responsible for checking in code only after ensuring it has been reviewed thoroughly and aligns with the Presto vision and guidelines.
+In Trino, maintainer is an active job.
+A maintainer is responsible for checking in code only after ensuring it has been reviewed thoroughly and aligns with the Trino vision and guidelines.
 In addition to merging code, a maintainer actively participates in discussions and reviews.
 Being a maintainer does not grant additional rights in the project to make changes, set direction, or anything else that does not align with the direction of the project.
 Instead, a maintainer is expected to bring these to the project participants as needed to gain consensus.